Day Hiking Essentials: What I Bring on Every Hike

 Maybe you’ve heard of the Ten Essentials for Hiking?
 This is a list of recommended items you bring on every hike that was invented waaaayyyy back in the 1930s.
 Obviously, the hiking world (and gear) has changed a lot since then, so what you’ll find here is my practical, modern version of the Ten Essentials for Hiking.

-I suggest you take this day hiking packing list and adjust it based on how far you are hiking, how remote the trail is, and the weather conditions.
+I suggest you take my day hiking packing list below and adjust it based on how far you are hiking, how remote the trail is, your experience, and the weather conditions.
 For more beginner hiking tips, check out my Hiking 101 Article.

 This post may contain affiliate links.